JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 In this tutorial, you'll learn how to set up TeamCity Cloud for a Kotlin Multiplatform project with an iOS target.
-You'll create a CI pipeline that builds and tests your iOS app on a hosted macOS agent, configure Apple signing credentials, upload a build to TestFlight, and automate the process to start a new build on every push to your repository.
+You'll create a CI pipeline that builds and tests your iOS app on a hosted macOS agent, configure Apple signing credentials, upload a build to TestFlight, and automate the process to start a new build on every push to your GitHub repository.

 The [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) walks you through the entire setup directly from your IDE —